joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 Every year my wife Meg and I go down to Grundy County, Tennessee with [Recovery Soldiers Ministries](https://recoverysoldiersministries.org/) to their Fire on the Mountain tent revival.
 Meg is in their worship team and I help out with their tech team at times but during Fire on the Mountain, I’m in charge of providing the live stream.
 I’ve done this for the past 3 years and this year was the smoothest and quickest setup we have had so I wanted to document it and maybe share some tips and tricks of things I have learned along the way.

+## Control Area

+In the past, we have worked out of a small food truck trailer which worked but was cramped between me, the audio mixer, and lyrics operator.
+This year they built us a front of house platform which was so much better.
+There was room to walk around and not bump into each other.

 ## Networking

 The main component of the whole setup is the network that I bring in.
 Almost everything in my streaming setup is network based so a properly setup network is key.